Panda88CO/TeslaEV3/README.md

 Note, currently only supports NA EVs

-Additionally, one must open external access on the eISY/Polisy. got to https://my.isy.io/index.htm and log in
+Additionally, one must open external access on the eISY/Polisy.
+Go to https://my.isy.io/index.htm and log in
 Select PG3->Remote Connections on the eISY/Polisy
 Make sure that Remote Connection is ACTIVE
 To validate if the connection works, there is a TEST button/command on the main page on the node (result shown in the last field in the main page).